Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 Artifact pointers to cookbooks - everything versioned in Git and tagged with Git (need versioned data bags)

 [Jenkins Job Builder](http://ci.openstack.org/jenkins-job-builder/)
+Has dry run mode to test XML job that can be used before deploy

 http://ci.openstack.org also good resource